Discovery Logo

 Discovery Channel Logo 2013

-While the Discovery Channel emblem has evolved, only the “D” with the planet has survived from it.
+While the Discovery Channel emblem has evolved, only the “D” with the planet has survived.
 Thanks to the gradient, the letter was silver and had a thin outline that seemed three-dimensional.
 And the Earth became so detailed that continents, islands, green areas of forests, white clouds, and blue expanses of water were visible on it.

 2016 – 2019